-only vary within a narrow window-perhaps slightly more sluggish after several tiring days of campaigning or slightly more energetic before a boisterous crowd, but all within the range of a candidate's baseline speaking style.
+While Experiment 1's use of actual U.S. presidential candidate speech allows us to evaluate the impact of vocal style in a highly naturalistic setting, this experimental approach also constrains the types of questions that can be asked.
+We therefore design Experiment 2 (Section 5) to address two specific limitations.
+First, the real-world recordings used in Experiment 1 are constrained by the fact that vocal style for a particular catchphrase will only vary within a narrow window-perhaps slightly more sluggish after several tiring days of campaigning or slightly more energetic before a boisterous crowd, but all within the range of a candidate's baseline speaking style.
 In Experiment 2, we use a combination of voice actors and audio-editing manipulations to examine more substantively meaningful dimensions of variation in campaign speech.
 We examine realistic interventions on two dimensions-speech rate and vocal modulation-corresponding to common aspects of real-world training in public speaking.
 Voice actors are encouraged to read scripts quickly, slowly, monotonously, and dynamically.
-We demonstrate how these encouragements manifest in our audio summary statistics and show that despite the fact that encouragements are targeted to specific elements of $g_A(\mathbf{a})$, it is difficult even for professional actors to modify one dimension of voice (e.g., speed) in isolation from others (e.g., loudness, pitch, and modulation).
+We demonstrate how these encouragements manifest in our audio summary statistics and show that despite the fact that encouragements are targeted to specific elements of $g_A(a)$ , it is difficult even for professional actors to modify one dimension of voice (e.g., speed) in isolation from others (e.g., loudness, pitch, and modulation).
 To examine the contribution of individual vocal elements, we therefore edit the audio to artificially modify pitch and loudness while holding other aspects of speech constant.
-Second, while the pairedutterance, forced-choice design of Experiment 1 is useful for maximizing statistical power. it is ill-suited for quantifying the magnitude of a vocal style shift on candidate evaluations.
+Second, while the pairedutterance, forced-choice design of Experiment 1 is useful for maximizing statistical power, it is ill-suited for quantifying the magnitude of a vocal style shift on candidate evaluations.
 Therefore, in Experiment 2, we present respondents with one audio recording at a time, $\boldsymbol{u} = \{\boldsymbol{t}, \boldsymbol{a}\}, \text{ then ask them to report } Y{ik}\left(g_T(\boldsymbol{t}), g_A(\boldsymbol{a}), \varnothing\right).$

-5 Experiment 1: Real Campaign Speech
+4 Experiment 1: Real Campaign Speech

-We now design a naturalistic experiment that leverages variation in how candidates deliver campaign catchphrases in the corpus described in Section 3.
-We first use a new computational technique for "substring clustering" to identify frequently repeated catchphrases.
+We now design a naturalistic experiment that leverages variation in how candidates deliver campaign catchphrases in the corpus described in Section 2.
+We first use a new computational text-analysis technique to segment and cluster speech transcripts into frequently repeated "catchphrases."
 Then, we locate pairs of utterances with identical or near-identical wording but differing vocal style.
 These matched pairs are used to test the null hypothesis that vocal style has no effect on listener perception.
-We use this approach to study the impact of vocal style in a maximally faithful setting: using real-world campaign messages, delivered in real-world campaign vocal styles, tested on a sample of real-world voters.
+We use this approach to evaluate the impact of vocal style in a maximally faithful setting: using real-world campaign messages, delivered in real-world campaign vocal styles, tested on a sample of real-world voters.